jonthysell/Mzinga/README.md

 # Mzinga #

-Mzinga is an open-source software project to play the board game [Hive](Hive), with the primary goal of building a community of developers who create Hive-playing AIs.
+Mzinga is an open-source software project to play the board game [Hive](https://gen42.com/games/hive), with the primary goal of building a community of developers who create Hive-playing AIs.

 To that end, Mzinga proposes a [Universal Hive Protocol](https://github.com/jonthysell/Mzinga/wiki/UniversalHiveProtocol) to support interoperability for Hive-playing software.

-For more information, please checkout the [Mzinga Wiki](https://github.com/jonthysell/Mzinga/wiki).
+For more information, please check out the [Mzinga Wiki](https://github.com/jonthysell/Mzinga/wiki).

 ## Projects ##